CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Resource Play

-Dwar's deck is primed for a couple delights only Ringwrwaith players enjoy: trophies and the Troll trio of Burat, Tuma, and Wuluag.
+Dwar's deck is primed for a couple delights only Ringwraith players enjoy: trophies and the Troll trio of Burat, Tuma, and Wuluag.
 If at all possible, place prophies with the Lieutenant of Morgul.
 In fact, take any opportunity to increase his direct influence.
 He has multiple uses for it, such as _I'll Report You_, controlling followings, and recruiting factions.
 Particularly, you want to maximize the chance of successfully recruiting the _Ice-orcs_.
 Shagrat has almost the same potential as the Lieutenant in all these respects.

 Sacrifice almost any other card to keep members of the Orc trio in hand until playable.
-In a company together, their benefits are remarkable for the influence they trquire.
+In a company together, their benefits are remarkable for the influence they require.
 The trio in tandem effectively have only a -1 penalty to prowess when not tapping to face a strike.
 Consider this scenario.
 Burat and Tuma each face a strike from an attack.
-Curat does first and taps—with his prowess, the strike likely fails.
+Burat does first and taps—with his prowess, the strike likely fails.
 Tuma face his strike next, but first taps to untap Burat.
-Tuma has -1 prowess against the strike for being tapped, but Burat has become untapps.
+Tuma has -1 prowess against the strike for being tapped, but Burat has become untaps.

 For the 2 Border-holds there are 2 site-tapping resources: _Gleaming Gold Ring_ and _High Helm_.
-In order to play the 2 _Burning Rick, Cot, and Trees_, you must use these resources at their designated Border-holds and not leave the sites ebfore burning them down.
+In order to play the 2 _Burning Rick, Cot, and Trees_, you must use these resources at their designated Border-holds and not leave the sites before burning them down.
 It is well worth it to discard a few hazards to keep components of the Border-hold combination in hand.

 #### Dwar